Formo vs. Mixpanel: Which Analytics Platform Is Right for Web3 Teams?

 If your organisation requires SOC 2 Type II certification, GDPR compliance documentation, BAA agreements, or advanced permissioning, Mixpanel delivers.
 Formo is building towards enterprise readiness, but Mixpanel has years of maturity in this area.

-Your Onchain Activity Is Simple
+Your Onchain Activity Is Minimal

 When to Choose Formo